wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 <img src="../assets/img/2020-07-14-geneva-genova/13.jpg" alt="galibier-descent" style="zoom:33%;" />

 Most people would stop after such a *col* and such an achievement.
 However, we did not.
-While I'm very proud of my previous adventures, Francesco deserves all of the credit for planning such crazy, but achievable, adventures.
+While I'm very proud of my previous adventures, Francesco deserves all of the credit for planning such crazy, but achievable ones.
 Thus, we marched on for our second major climb of the day - *Col d'Izoard* `2360m`, almost as high as where we were when we realized we'd have to summit twice on the same day.

 After an incredible and long descent on smooth asphalt, we rested in a park in Briançon and had a late lunch there, gear, clothes and food spread out on the grass.
 The feeling was fantastic, just laying there with good French ingredients on a warm summer afternoon.
 But as with life, and especially with bike adventures, no emotion lasts forever.
 Around 7pm, we set off for our second climb of the day.